Coen Dillen: Club career

 Dillen started his senior career at PSV, but returned to childhood club Brabantia, before joining PSV once more for a prolific period.
 Nicknamed Het Kanon (the cannon), his goal tally of 43 in the inaugural 1956/57 Eredivisie season remains the highest score by an individual in the Eredivisie.
 He scored twenty goals in a nine-match period between 27 January and 31 March 1957.
 He finished his career at Helmondia '55.

 International career

 Dillen made his debut for the Netherlands in a May 1954 friendly match against Switzerland and earned a total of 5 caps, scoring 4 goals.
 His final international was a March 1957 FIFA World Cup qualification match against Luxembourg.

 Personal life

 After retiring from playing he spent a two-year spell as manager of amateur side RKSV Nuenen.
 His brother Cor Dillen was a director and CFO for Philips.
+Coen himself also worked as a calculator for Philips.

 He died in 1990 of a heart-attack in Zeeland, aged 63.
 In 2003, a statue was erected in his honour at the PSV stadium.
 His wife Mien continued to work in their cigarette store after his death.